Welcome to Lakeside Concert Band

 Our Concert Dress is LONG BLACK for everyone!

-Listening and Projects for You
+Listening for You

 'One thousand hours of the wrong sort of practice is (at least) one thousand hours of wasted time'